lee1jaden/troy-tech-internship/README.md

 After building each model, see the console for the results of running the model against a random testing dataset.

-To visualize the results, ...
+To visualize the results, run a specific Make command after the corresponding model is saved.

+1. Handwritten Character Recognition: `make char-plot`